 We lease real property from Daniel Island Executive Center, LLC for use as our corporate headquarters in Charleston, South Carolina pursuant to two lease agreements.
-Each lease agreement has a term of 15 years, with an aggregate of \$42.0 million of lease payments due over the remainder of the terms as of December 31, 2014.
-We made payments related to these agreements in the amount of \$4.7 million for the year ended December 31, 2014, for leasing property from Daniel Island Executive Center, LLC.
+Each lease agreement has a term of 15 years, with an aggregate of \$36.5 million of lease payments due over the remainder of the terms as of December 31, 2015.
+We made payments related to these agreements in the amount of \$5.2 million for the year ended December 31, 2015.

-Pursuant to a lease agreement with DIEC II, LLC, we have extended our campus in Charleston, South Carolina with a Customer Success Center and, at our option and under the new leases, can have either a four-story office building and/or a two-story welcome center built.
-The lease agreement for the Customer Success Center runs for 15 years, with an aggregate \$81.5 million of lease payments due over the remainder of the term as of December 31, 2014.
-We made payments related to this agreement in the amount of \$0.9 million for the year ended December 31, 2014, for leasehold improvements related to our lease with DIEC II, LLC.
+Pursuant to a lease agreement with DIEC II, LLC, we have extended our campus in Charleston, South Carolina with a Customer Success Center and, at our option and under new leases, can have either a four-story office building and/or a two-story welcome center built.
+The lease agreement for the Customer Success Center runs for 15 years, with an aggregate \$68.1 million of lease payments due over the remainder of the term as of December 31, 2015.
+We made payments related to this agreement in the amount of \$6.7 million for the year ended December 31, 2015.

 Daniel Island Executive Center, LLC and DIEC II, LLC are South Carolina limited liability companies.
 The Holland Family Trust, with which Mason Holland (our Executive Chairman of the board and a significant stockholder) is affiliated, owns a supermajority interest in Daniel Island Executive Center.
-The Shawn Arthur Jenkins Living Trust, with which Shawn Jenkins (our CEO) is affiliated, owns the remaining minority interest in Daniel Island Executive Center.
+The Shawn Arthur Jenkins Living Trust, with which Shawn Jenkins (our CEO and a significant stockholder) is affiliated, owns the remaining minority interest in Daniel Island Executive Center.
 The Holland Family Trust and Shawn Arthur Jenkins Living Trust own DIEC II equally.